tomasferrarisenda/crossplane-minikube-lab/README.md

     <a  href="/docs/readme_es.md">Versión en Español</a>
 </p> -->

-PROVIDERS, CONFIGURATIONS AND FUNCTIONS ARE ALL TYPES of "PACKAGES" CAN BE LISTED WITH kubectl get pkgrev

 1. CompositeResourceDefinitions: Extend k8s API by creating CRDs.
 Define what parameters are available and required for a Composition that uses this XRD